 HONORING A LEGACY

-Five years ago, J. Lohr began the Touching Lives program in memory of Carol Waldorf Lohr, late wife of founder Jerry Lohr.
-In 2008, Carol, who was the muse for Jerry’s Napa Valley vineyard, passed away unexpectedly due to complications related to breast cancer.
-Since, the Lohr family has been working to curtail the impact of breast cancer in the lives of other families.
+Seven years ago, J. Lohr began the Touching Lives program in memory of Carol Waldorf Lohr, late wife of Founder Jerry Lohr.
+In 2008, Carol passed away unexpectedly due to complications related to breast cancer.

 TOUCHING LIVES, ONE TOAST AT A TIME